top of page

 DoD STARBASE is a premier educational program, sponsored by the Office of the

 Assistant Secretary of Defense for Manpower and Reserve Affairs.
-At DoD STARBASE students participate in challenging “hands-on, minds-on” activities in Science, Technology, Engineering, and Math (STEM).
-They interact with military personnel to explore careers and observe STEM applications in the “real world.”
-Indiana's Starbase program provides students with 25 hours of stimulating experiences at military installations in Fort Wayne, Indianapolis, South Bend and Gary Indiana.
+At DoD STARBASE students participate in challenging “hands-on, minds-on” activities in Science, Technology, Engineering & Art/Design, and Mathematics (STEAM).
+They interact with military personnel to explore careers and observe STEAM applications in the “real world.”
+The program provides students with 25 hours of stimulating experiences at National Guard, Marine, Air Force Reserve, Army, Air Force, and Space Force bases across the nation.
+Indiana's STARBASE program provides students with 25 hours of stimulating experiences at military installations in Fort Wayne, Indianapolis, South Bend and Gary Indiana.

 DoD STARBASE’s primary focus is the program for fifth graders.
-The goal is to motivate them to explore STEM opportunities as they continue their education.
-The academies serve students that are historically under represented in STEM.
-Students who live in inner cities or rural locations, those who are socio-economically disadvantaged, low in academic performance, or have a disability are in the target group.
-The program encourages students to set goals and achieve them.
+The goal is to motivate them to explore STEAM opportunities as they continue their education.
+The program encourages students to set goals and achieve them..

 IMG_9076.JPG